MayaNikfar/book-store-main/README.md

-# Book Store Web Application
+# 84000 Book Store Web App

 This is a web application for a book store where users can browse books, add them to their cart, and make purchases.
 It also includes authentication functionality for users to sign up and log in.